Using strip() to remove leading and trailing whitespace including newlines

 How to Strip Newlines in Python - A Complete Guide

-The simplest way to remove newlines is using Python’s built-in string methods.
-Let’s look at the most common approaches:
+The easiest way to get rid of newlines is with Python’s built-in string methods.
+Let’s take a look at the most common ones:

 # Using strip() to remove leading and trailing whitespace including newlines